Propagandizing Propaganda: Interview with Aleksandar Macasev

 Goebbels may not be known to many in the current generation.
 Why didn't you base your iconic image on Hitler himself?

-the movie Downfall.
+I think that Goebbels is becoming more known to the current generation because of the 60th anniversary of the fall of fascism and the movie Downfall.
 That movie is very important for my concept because all the famous fascist villains were represented as human beings.

 By elevating Goebbels as an icon of information and disinformation, might you be creating a hero rather than a villain?